BenTennyson4/crossDBAnalysisWebApp/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+The application needs to be connected to a database to function properly.
+You will need to set up a MySQL database and then connect it to the app.
+A create.sql file is provided containing the necessary SQL code to set up the database schema for the app.
+Ensure that MysQL is installed locally.
+I would suggest using [`MySQL Workbench`](https://dev.mysql.com/downloads/workbench/) as it provides a graphical interface to view the data and database schema.
+Steps:
+1. Install MySQL and MySQL Workbench
+2. Make a new database in MySQL Workbench for the app to use:
+   a.
+Open MySQL Workbench and create a new database connection for a local MySQL server.
+   b.
+Open the database connection and in the Navigator panel, right-click on Schemas and select "Create Schema..."
+   c.
+Enter a name for your database (e.g., uni_verse_db) and click Apply, then Apply again in the review window.
+   d.
+Once created, make sure to set this schema as the default by right-clicking on it and choosing "Set as Default Schema".
+   e.
+Open the provided create.sql file in MySQL Workbench and execute it to create all the necessary tables and relationships.
+3. Configure the app to connect to the database:
+   a.
+Open the .env.local file
+   b.
+Update the host, username, password, and database name to match your local MySQL setup.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More